What sets us apart:

 If you’re a good candidate for facelift surgery, you’ll receive:

-Dr. Prischmann performs deep plane facelift surgery under general anesthesia at an accredited surgical center.
-Incisions are strategically placed around the ear and hairline to camouflage visibility.
-After lifting the skin, she carefully elevates the SMAS layer and repositions it in a vector that is best for each individual patient.
+Dr. Prischmann performs facelift surgery under general anesthesia at an accredited surgical center.
+Incisions are strategically placed around the ear and hairline to camouflage visibility, or make them as least noticeable as possible.
+After lifting the skin, she carefully elevates the SMAS layer beneath the skin and repositions it in a direction that is best for each individual patient.
+Once the deeper layers are lifted and tightened, loose skin is carefully removed to create a natural result.

 Key steps include:

-This refined technique enhances facial contours while avoiding the tight, “pulled” look.
+This refined technique enhances facial contours while optimizing safety and avoiding the tight, “pulled” look.
 In many cases, a neck lift is performed at the same time for seamless facial rejuvenation.

 Facelift Recovery

-Patients typically experience mild to moderate swelling, bruising, and tightness for the first two weeks.
-Drains are removed the day after surgery, and discomfort improves significantly after that point.
+Patients typically experience mild to moderate swelling, bruising, and tightness for the first two weeks after surgery.
 You may resume light activities within 10–14 days, with most returning to work around two weeks post-op.
 Final results gradually settle over 6–8 weeks as the facial skin relaxes and the underlying tissues heal.

 We recommend: